Welcome to today's edition of the Rush 24-7 podcast.

 There are people starting to have doubts.

-One of them no less than Whoopi Goldberg, who went into a rant this morning on the view talking to her co-host, Elizabeth Hasselbeck.
+One of them no less than Whoopi Goldberg, who went into a rant this morning on The View talking to her co-host, Elizabeth Hasselbeck.

-Do you remember that uh movie network?
+Do you remember that Movie Network?

-Because I don't understand why.
+I'm losing my mind because I don't understand why.

-Like they one of the things that I saw recently, they have this whole thing about taxing the wealthy.
+One of the things that I saw recently, they have this whole thing about taxing the wealthy.

 Okay.